Sell Shoes in China: Market overview of Footwear Industry of China

 There are several cross-border websites that cater to international brands.
 Chinese consumers prefer buying imported food products from Haitaos.
 To learn about which Haitao is suitable for your brand please contact a local marketing agency catering to International brands.

 Entering Chinese E-commerce via Taobao

 Taobao is owned by Alibaba Group.
-It offers largest C2C e-commerce marketplace in China.
+It offers the largest C2C e-commerce marketplace in China.
 Taobao allows registered or non-registered businesses to sell directly to consumers.
 It has more than a million sellers, along with countless product categories.
 Establishing a store on Taobao is virtually free but the online marketplace is ruled by small sole sellers who compete fiercely on price and honesty and authenticity is an unwritten rule of their trade ethics.
-Sellers with low budget and low quality products opt for this platform.
+Sellers with low budget and low-quality products opt for this platform.
 Taobao also needs strong digital marketing skills to be visible to online customers.

 Entering Chinese E-commerce via WeChat Official Account

 WeChat is engrained in the lifestyles of Chinese consumers.
 It is an all-in-one app that integrates social e-commerce seamlessly.
 There are three types of service accounts available for promoting business on WeChat; WeChat Subscription Account, WeChat Service Account and WeChat Enterprise Account.
 Businesses present on WeChat via the aforementioned accounts can broadcast information to their followers.
 The information post can be shared, reposted, or generate comments by the followers.

 A subscription account is the most basic version of all official WeChat accounts.
 It can be used to push information to the followers.
 The messages sent to followers are grouped in one folder containing all other subscription account that the user is following.
 It is generally used for the daily news and information broadcast.